Get Started Free

 Neural TTS (text-to-speech) is an AI method that converts written text into natural-sounding spoken audio.

-Neural TTS learns from thousands of hours of real human speech & provides natural sounding output.
+It learns from thousands of hours of real human speech and aims to provide natural-sounding output.

 An audio waveform representing neural TTS voice output